 But sometimes, you don’t know until it’s all over.

 Leaders, your friends are who’s left when you have nothing left to give other than yourself.Leaders, your friends are who's left when you have nothing left to give other than yourself.
 Click To Tweet

 The good news (and the hard news) is to keep making friends.
 I know that sounds like the opposite of this post, but it’s not.

 You can’t lead in a relational desert.
 You have to have friends.

 But – and this is a big caveat – understand the unique relationship you’ll have with people as long as you’re in leadership.

 And if a friendship dissolves (and some will), you’ll know why it happened.

 Personally speaking, I’m still leading, so I’m not out of the woods yet.
 These days I help equip leaders.
 And when you have a podcast with 20 million downloads and content that gets accessed by leaders over 1.5 million times a month, it means that people want to be ‘friends’ with you for various reasons.

-I’m not naive enough to think that when the audience goes away, or I’m no longer doing what I’m doing, that I’m going to be overwhelmed with people trying to connect with me.
+I’m not naive enough to think that when the audience goes away, or I’m no longer doing what I’m doing, that I’m going to be overwhelmed by people trying to connect with me.

-I cherish professional relationships and ‘friendships,’ but I’m aware that lasting friendship is a rare gift.
+I cherish professional relationships and ‘friendships,’ but I know that lasting friendship is a rare gift.